pwnlandia/mhn/README.md

 ### Data

-The MHN server reports anonymized attack data back to mhnbroker.threatstream.com.
+The MHN server reports anonymized attack data back to ThreatStream.
 If you are interested in this data please contact: mhn@threatstream.com.
 This data reporting can be disabled by running the following command from the MHN server after the initial installation completed: `/opt/MHN/scripts/disable_collector.sh`